 We love to talk about harps, and we especially love helping beginners navigate through all the choices and options (What size?
 Do I need a case or not?
-What about a spare string set?), so please email or give us a call if we can answer any questions for you!
+What about a spare string set?) so please email or call us if we can answer any questions for you!
 We also invite you to explore this website, which contains a ton of information, including photos and sound clips for all of our harp models.

 You can search the internet for harp teachers in your town, check with your local Folk Harp Society or American Harp Society chapter, or take advantage of the teacher referral list compiled by our good friend Sylvia Woods.
 There are an increasing number of teachers who offer long-distance lessons via Skype, so it's not absolutely necessary to find someone in your area.
 There are also a bunch of resources that can help you learn on your own, from books and DVDs to YouTube videos.

 Absolutely!
 There is no "correct" age to begin playing the harp - in fact, some of the most satisfied beginners we've heard from are the ones in their seventies or eighties - and you don't need a musical background.
 You can make a beautiful sound on a harp with no experience whatsoever.
-If you need justification for investing in a harp, take a look at some of the stories on our blog.
 Whether you end up playing for others or just for yourself, harp music spreads joy and peace wherever it goes, and we firmly believe it makes the world a better place.